lestece/VAPIKA-Dosha-Quiz/README.md

 The palette was generated from the background image found in the desktop design using [Coolors](https://coolors.co/).

-- __#9F7E74 (beige color)__ has been used for the logo, some backgrounds in the website (buttons and main container), for most headings and for the footer background.
+- __#9F7E74 (beige color)__ has been used for the logo, some backgrounds on the website (buttons and main container), for most headings and for the footer background.
 Also used as a text color when the background is the color below;

 - __#E7E8EA (grey/white color)__ was mostly used in the text appearing on backgrounds of the color stated above (quiz questions, sign up form and results heading), for some other backgrounds (buttons, body background), social media icons in the footer;